tinydew4/gitbookio-documentation/editor/workflows.md

 #### Creating branches

 Branches only become useful when you use more than one.
-At any time, you can create a new branch from your current branch.
-This can be done from the Editor, in the branch menu (indicating the current branch `master`), by choosing **New Branch**.
+At any time, you can create a new branch from another branch.
+This can be done from the Editor, in the branch menu (indicating the current branch `master`), by choosing **New Branch**, naming the new branch, and choosing the origin branch.

 Suppose we created a branch from `master` that we called `experiment`, because we want to try experimental changes on our book.
 Doing so, we have just created a _copy_ of the `master` branch, so they both represent the same history: